JoepVanlier/JSFX/README.md

 Enabling or disabling them can be done by clicking them with the left mouse button.
 Clicking them with the right mouse button will make them the active channel in the sonogram or time window.
 This way you can study the sonograms of  the channels separately.
+Control clicking them will allow you to enter a new channel name.

 #### Sum